• Skip to primary navigation

 A Perfectly Browned Pancake on the Blackstone

-FRIDGE: Store leftover pancakes in the fridge for up to a week.
-Be sure they’re completely cooled before storing.
+Fridge: Store leftover pancakes in an airtight container for up to a week.

-FREEZER: The best way to freeze pancakes is to divide them into serving sizes.
-You can freeze them in groups of 3 or 4 in separate bags, or place them in a container with parchment paper in between each pancake.
-You can thaw to reheat, or reheat from frozen.
+Freezer: Divide pancakes into serving sizes – in groups of 3 or 4 in separate bags.
+You can also place them in a container with parchment paper in between each pancake.
+Thaw to reheat, or reheat from frozen.

 Why are my pancakes chewy?

 Chewy pancakes are often a result over over-mixed batter.
-These pancakes on the Blackstone can also become chewy if you press down on them while they’re cooking and flip them too many times.
+Pancakes on the Blackstone can also become chewy if you press down on them while they’re cooking and flip them too many times.
 Light and fluffy griddle pancakes require less “messing” with the batter.

 Pancakes on Blackstone Drenched in Butter and Syrup